vim-autoformat/vim-autoformat/README.md

 let g:formatterpath = ['/some/path/to/a/folder', '/home/superman/formatters']
 ```

-Remember that when no formatprogram exists for a certain filetype, vim-autoformat uses vim's indent functionality as a fallback.
+Remember that when no formatprograms exists for a certain filetype, vim-autoformat uses vim's indent functionality as a fallback.
 This will fix at least the indentation of your code, according to vim's indentfile for that filetype.

 When you have installed the formatter you need, you can format the entire buffer with the command `:Autoformat`.
 You can provide the command with a file type such as `:Autoformat json`, otherwise the buffer's filetype will be used.

-If you have a composite filetype with dots (like `django.python` or `php.wordpress`), vim-autoformat first tries to detect and use formatters for the exact original filetype, and then tries the same for all supertypes occuring from left to right in the original filetype separated by dots (`.`).
+Some formatters allow you to format only a part of the file, for instance `clang-format` and

-Some formatter support formatting only a part of the file.
+`autopep8`.
 To use this, provide a range to the `:Autoformat` command, for instance by visually selecting a
 part of your file, and then executing `:Autoformat`.
 For convenience it is recommended that you assign a key for this, like so: